solislemuslab/CMiNetShinyAPP/README.md

 If you encounter errors during installation, ensure you manually install any missing dependencies.
-Run the App: Open the project file CMiNet_shinyapp.Rproj and run the app using:
+3- Run the App: Open the project file CMiNet_shinyapp.Rproj and run the app using:
 ```bash
 shiny::runApp()
 ```
+4. Running Instructions:
+Once the app is running, you can upload your microbiome dataset, select algorithms, and explore results in the visualization tab.
+Use the sample dataset provided to familiarize yourself with the workflow.